septentrio-gnss/septentrio_gnss_driver/README.md

 - Supports several ASCII (including key NMEA ones) messages and SBF (Septentrio Binary Format) blocks
 - Can publish `nav_msgs/Odometry` message for INS receivers
 - Can blend SBF blocks `PVTGeodetic`, `PosCovGeodetic`, `ChannelStatus`, `MeasEpoch`, `AttEuler`, `AttCovEuler`, `VelCovGeodetic` and `DOP` in order to publish `gps_common/GPSFix` and `sensor_msgs/NavSatFix` messages
+- Supports axis convention conversion as Septentrio follows the NED convention, whereas ROS is ENU.
 - Easy configuration of correction services
 - Can play back PCAP capture logs for testing purposes
 - Tested with the mosaic-X5, mosaic-H, AsteRx-m3 Pro+ and the AsteRx-SBi3 Pro receiver